ImFlog/schema-registry-plugin/README.md

 * `subject(inputSubject: String, outputPath: String, version: Int, outputFileName: String)`
 * `subjectPattern(inputPattern: String, outputPath: String)`

-You can set the flag `metadata = true` in order to download the schema metadata in a json file.
+You can configure the metadata extension in order to download the schemas metadata in json files.
-It will be saved in a file named like the schema file but suffixed by `-metadata.json`.
+It will be saved in files named like the schema file but suffixed by `-metadata.json` in the outputPath you specify and defaults to the same output directory as your schemas.

 NB:
 * If not provided, the outputFileName is equal to the inputSubject.